cogment/cogment-doc/docs/reference/grpc.md

 }
 ```

 -   `data_chunk`: A chunk of the version data.
-All the chunks in the stream need to be concatened.
-The completeness and validity of the received data can be checked using the version's `data_size` and `data_hash` respectivelly.
+All the chunks in the stream need to be concatenated.
+The completeness and validity of the received data can be checked using the version's `data_size` and `data_hash` respectively.

 ### `ModelInfo`